cloudmesh/technologies/chapters/tech/sqlite.md

 a prudent choice for data management needs [@www-sqlitewhentouse].

-### SQlite Tech Summary  - fa18-523-61
+### New

+:o: some of the old text has useful information

-SQLite is an open-source transactional database engine that is widely distributed and used throughout the world in many applications [@www-sqlite].
+SQLite [@www-sqlite] is an open-source transactional database engine that is widely distributed and used throughout the world in many applications.
 It was created in May 2000 as part of a project to design a database that does not rely on a database management system nor a database administrator.
 SQLite does not contain a server component, and works very well as an embedded component within particular applications such as web browsers, operating systems and mobile phones.
-Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded database platform with the application [@en.wikipedia.sqlite].SQLite uses the standard SQL syntax within a standalone command prompt shell.
+Google Chrome, Safari, and Android browser are just a few examples of web browsers that leverage SQLite as an embedded database platform with the application [@en.wikipedia.sqlite].
+SQLite uses the standard SQL syntax within a standalone command prompt shell.
 Users have the ability to create, update, and delete tables as well as insert new records within tables.
 Users can also design and